For a broader overview please visit the navigation page .

 The vmanomaly

-service supports several command-line arguments to configure its behavior, including options for licensing, logging levels, and more.
-These arguments can be passed when starting the service via Docker or any other setup.
-Below is the list of available options:
+service supports a set of command-line arguments to configure its behavior, including options for licensing, logging levels, and more.

 Available from v1.18.5